|Position:||Assistant Coach - Tight Ends|

 In addition to his 19 total seasons at UCF, Beckton coached the wide receivers for the Orlando Predators of the American Football League in 2008 and spent three years as an assistant coach at Mainland (Fla.)
 High School from 1993 to 1996, where he also taught history.
 He helped Mainland to a pair of state championships and also worked with the basketball team, where he coached future NBA star Vince Carter.

 Originally from Daytona Beach, Fla., Beckton was a star wide receiver at UCF from 1987 to 1990.
-He ended his career as the program’s all-time leader with 196 receptions and 2,493 receiving yards.
+He ended his career as the program’s all-time leader with 196 receptions and 2,493 receiving yards and is a member of the UCF Athletics Hall of Fame.
 Against Texas Southern as a senior, Beckton threw a touchdown pass, ran for a touchdown, caught a touchdown pass and scored on a punt return touchdown.

 2018: Nebraska, Assistant Coach (Tight Ends)